KalicoCrew/kalico/docs/MPC.md

   # Note that for a PTC, a non-linear heater, MPC is not guarenteed to work.
   # Setting this value to the heater power at the expected print temperature, for a PTC type heater
   # is a good initial value to start tuning.
-part_cooling_fan: fan
+cooling_fan: fan
-  # this is the fan that is cooling extruded filament and the hotend
+  # This is the fan that is cooling extruded filament and the hotend.
+  # cooling_fan is currently not supported for bed_heater.
   # "fan" will automatically find the part_cooling_fan  (Q??)
 ambient_temp_sensor: {temperature_sensor sensor_name}
   # Example: temperature_sensor beacon_coil